AdvancedPlacement English Language and Composition 11 Tentative Course Syllabus 2014—2015

 AP Exam Preparation Students will practice multiple choice and take mock AP exam(s) to become accustomed to both the test format and timing needed to complete the exam successfully.
 Numerous essays/multiple choice practices will also be assigned, so the necessary skills will be practiced for success onthe free-response section of the AP exam.

-EXAM INFO: The AP exam is scheduled for Friday May 9, 2014 at 8 A.M.
+EXAM INFO: The AP exam is scheduled on Wednesday May 13, 2015 at 8 A.M.
 I recommend that you periodically check the College Board website at http://www.collegeboard.com/student/index.html?student for updates and assistance.
 You will receive more details from the AP Test Coordinator,Mrs. Newby.
 College Board reserves the right to change the testing date.
 The cost is $89.00 and is payable to Mrs. Newby's office with a mid March deadline.

 College Credit: Go to the followingwebsite in order to see the college credit given for your selected colleges: http://collegesearch.collegeboard.com/apcreditpolicy/index.jsp